schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter001/index.md

 - Write unique descriptions for each page
 - Include relevant keywords naturally
 - Focus on user value rather than keyword stuffing
-- Make it compelling—this is often users' first interaction with your content
+- Make it compelling.
+This is often users' first interaction with your content

 #### `generator`